stilt0n/Dependor/README.md

 #### `SingleThreadedGraph.GetCustomConfig`

 Retrieves custom config values from `dependor.json`.
 Dependor is intended to be used in other tooling and in some cases it may be useful for that tooling to piggyback on the `dependor.json` config file rather than requiring an additional config file.
-Dependor will parse arbitrary config values and can return ones it does not make use of for other tooling to make use of.
+Dependor will parse arbitrary config values and can return values it does not make use of for other tooling to use.

 **Arguments:**
 None